Facts About Himalayan Balsam Plants and Still Creek in Burnaby

 - The fact that Himalayan balsam is so attractive to bees reduces the insects' visits to native plants.

 This article focuses on Himalayan balsam in Burnaby Lake Regional Park, but the plant has been introduced to other areas.
+I see it beside Eagle Creek, which like Still Creek flows into Burnaby Lake.
 It's a problem in other parts of British Columbia, in Washington, in Britain, and probably in additional places.

 Controlling the Plant